girlhefunnyaf44/2.412-GHz-2.472-GHz-RF-analyzer/README.md

 *     I used some light obfuscation techniques hence the function names, so this program is hard to read.

-## Update

- I got absolutely roasted for not having any documentation so I decided to quickly add some 😅

 ### Usage